Nithishdj/JS_basics/README.md

 # 🧠 JavaScript Learning Journey 🚀

-Welcome to my JavaScript learning repository!
+Welcome to my JavaScript learning repository!!
 This is where I’m documenting my progress, notes, and mini projects as I learn and practice JavaScript — from basics to advanced.

 ---